Integrated Movement Science Level 1 pre-requisite courses - All courses are completed 100% online

 CECs and CEUs for Scientific Back Training: CHEK 18, ACE 1.8, ACSM 18, ISSA 16, NASM 1.9, NSCA 1.0, Canfitpro 4 PTS

-The CHEK Integrated Movement Science Level 1 prerequisite package includes:
+The CHEK Integrated Movement Science Level 1 pre-requisite bundle includes:

 Please note: Paul Chek's books How to Eat, Move and Be Healthy! and Movement That Matters are also prerequisites, but are NOT included in this package!